berkeacinci/mailboy/README.md

      python3 -m venv venv
      source venv/bin/activate
      ```
+   # A virtual environment helps isolate your project dependencies from other Python projects.

-3. Install the required dependencies:
+4. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```

-This will install all necessary packages listed in the `requirements.txt` file.
+   # This command installs all necessary packages listed in the `requirements.txt` file.

 ## Configuration